 Here’s what to do when you get paid – The first paycheck most likely won’t cover the whole month, so you’ll need to give each dollar a job that makes sense for your lifestyle and needs.

-2) Write down your savings contributions.
+3) SINKING FUNDS / SAVINGS – Savings Contributions – Write down your savings contributions.
 This includes money you’ll put towards your savings goals, sinking funds, retirement and so on.
 Below is some more information on how to save money with sinking funds.

 Read Next: How to use sinking funds in your budget for beginners

-4) If you have any leftover money, you can send it to your savings or make extra debt payments.
 If you’re following the debt avalanche method, throw that extra money towards the debt with the highest interest rate first.
-If you’re following the debt snowball method, throw that extra money towards paying off the smallest debt first.

 Make sure that you give each dollar a job.
 Otherwise, it’s easy to spend that extra money on frivolous stuff.
-When following a zero-based budget, this means your income minus expenses (including fixed expenses, variable expenses, savings and debt payments) will equal $0.00.
+When following a zero-based budget, this means your income minus expenses (including fixed expenses, variable expenses, savings and debt payments) will equal $0.

 6. Write your second biweekly budget

 Now it’s time to budget your second paycheck.
 Chances are you’ve already paid your rent and other large bills for the month.

 But the money you’ve budgeted for your variable expenses, such as groceries is close to running out.
 Again, ask yourself – What job does this money need to do before I am paid again?

 What to include in your second biweekly budget: